pau-minoves/befriend.s.sh/README.md

     chmod 755 befriend.s.sh
     ./befriend.s.sh user@host.i.want.to.be.friend.with

-Feedback on testing on diferent environments would be nice.
+Feedback and testing on diferent environments would be nice.